MPI-IS/cute-shm/README.md

 ## Installation

-You can install Cute-Shm using pip:
+You can install cute-shm using pip:

 ```
 pip install cute-shm